Itabena/Msc_project_2025/Notes/Articles and books/Astrophysics/Papers_astphys/Stellar tidal disruption events in general relativity.md

 $$M_{H}\approx 10^8 M_{\odot}(\frac{R_{\star}}{R_{\odot}})^{3/2}(\frac{M_{\star}}{M_{\odot}})^{-1/2}$$
 The TDEs could prove to be an excellent probe into the theory of black hole and GR but there are much of the hydrodynamics and radiation processes in such events that are misunderstood, and prevent the use of these events as a good probe.
 ## 2. Tidal disruption events in Newtonian gravity
-*In general I think the better approach is like in chapter 1 to go and summarize thoroughly, however I don't believe I have enough time , so the next part is mor*
+*In general I think the better approach is like in chapter 1 to go and summarize thoroughly, however I don't believe I have enough time , so the next part is more scattered unfortunately*
+-

 ## 3. Methods & Approach
 -